Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ### Skin Track Light

-Green lamp that illuminates when a track is attained with range data.
+Lamp that illuminates when a track is attained with range data.
 In the event of HOJ or a range memory situation, the light will go off.
 Accompanied on the rear DSCG radar scope with the T symbol that illuminates under the same circumstances.